pak100/Lammps-Tutorial/topotoolsvmd.md

 1. First, load an packmol output file into the VMD program by selecting **New Molecule** in the VMD main window.
 2. After loading an output file, select the **Extensions** and scroll down to the **Tk Console**.
 The Tk Console behaves like a terminal accepting input commands.
 3. To find out what the periodic boundaries are, use the command `pbc get`.
 The first three numbers of this output will be the x, y, and z perimeters.
 4. You should get 0.0, 0.0, 0.0 for a standard packmol output file.
-To change these so x,y, and z all are "120" use the following command
+To change these so x, y, and z all are "120" use the following command
 ```
     > pbc set "120 120.
 120."
 ```